Govt Proposes 14% Service Tax on Shipping Companies Importing Goods

 “The move of 14% service tax is negative but will not impact shipping companies directly as it will be passed on to the end-user,” said Vikram Surayavanshi, senior analyst with Philip Capital.

-“The move pertaining to input tax credit is in line with industry expectations as it will improve competitiveness of Indian flag companies as against the foreign flag vessels,” said S Hajara, former chairman of Shipping Corporation of India.
+“The move about input tax credit is in line with industry expectations as it will improve the competitiveness of Indian flag companies as against the foreign flag vessels,” said S Hajara, former chairman of the Shipping Corporation of India.

 Keeping the heavy balance sheets and drying toplines of domestic shipbuilding companies in mind along with the future prospects for them to attract orders mainly from the navy and defense division, the budget has exempted the shipbuilding company from excise duty on capital goods and spares thereof, raw materials, parts, material handling equipment and consumable for repairs of ocean-going vessels.